JadenShelton/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Etch a sketch beginner project
+This is a beginner interactive web based drawing tool.
+The goal for this project is to practice some basic java script concepts I have been learning.